 ‘The Last Duel’ is a historical film depicting this duel between Jean de Carrouges and Jacques Le Gris, the last to be approved by the Paris Parliament.
 Carrouges’ wife Marguerite de Carrouges accuses Jacques Le Gris of rape.
 In a fit of rage, Carrouges filed a lawsuit against the man for rape in Count Pierre’s court but was later dismissed.
 The film then follows Carrouges’ efforts to get justice for his wife in a fight, approved by Parliament.

-The ‘Last Duel’ is not only looking back to 14th-century France but also examining the gender norms and gender diversity that existed at that time.
+The ‘Last Duel’ is not only looking back to 14th-century France but also examines the gender norms and gender diversity that existed at that time.
 The film provides a solid foundation for understanding the characters’ conflicts over history and gender, making the film more important than ordinary historical films that portray the emptiness of masculine power.

 Is The Last Duel a Real Story?